vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Recent Work (Current Session - Continued #11)

-Completed implementations (2 changes):
+Completed implementations (6 changes):
 1. **supremeoverlord** - Boosts damage based on fainted allies (max 5), uses EffectState.data HashMap to track fallen count
 2. **curiousmedicine** - Clears all stat boosts from adjacent allies on switch-in with on_start handler
+3. **minus** - Boosts Special Attack by 1.5x when ally has Plus or Minus ability
+4. **plus** - Boosts Special Attack by 1.5x when ally has Plus or Minus ability (same as Minus)
+5. **steelyspirit** - Boosts Steel-type moves used by allies by 1.5x with on_ally_base_power handler
+6. **supersweetsyrup** - Lowers Evasion of adjacent foes on switch-in, uses ability_state.data for syrupTriggered flag

-Progress: 194 → 196 abilities implemented (62.4%)
+Progress: 194 → 200 abilities implemented (63.7%)

 ## Recent Work (Current Session - Continued #10)